MarianRaphael/OpenShift-Pulumi-Provider/README.md

 The provider exports the following resources:

-- `MirrorRegistry` – prepares a local mirror registry and returns paths to the generated configuration files.
+- `MirrorRegistry` – writes placeholder registry configuration files.
+It does **not** mirror images; run `oc mirror` separately if a registry mirror is required.
 - `InstallAssets` – creates agent-based installer assets such as the installation ISO and optional PXE files.
 - `BmcVirtualMedia` – mounts an ISO to a host's BMC via Redfish and can trigger power actions.
 - `AgentInstall` – waits for the installation to finish and exposes the kubeconfig and kubeadmin password.